JulioMARIE/QML-CONTACT-APP/README.md

-# hello-world
-Conctact Application with QML
+# Conctact Application with QML

 Julio Here,I'm student in computer programming...I like so programming i want to go on this app to share,to learn and to improve myself in this case QML